aremazeilles/sarafun_assembly_simulation/planar_folding_assembly/README.md

 ### Admittance controller base

-In addition to `PlanarFoldingAssemblyBasePlugin`, another convenience base class, [`AdmittanceControllerBase`](src/admittance_controller_base.h) is provided to ease implementation of admittance controllers.
+In addition to `ControllerBase`, another convenience base class, [`AdmittanceControllerBase`](src/base/admittance_controller_base.h) is provided to ease implementation of admittance controllers.

 This class takes care of:

 - reading wrenches acting on both objects and filtering them to reduce noise
 - calling the update function on its virtual `admittanceControllerUpdate` function, where derived admittance controllers can implement their behaviour
-- publishing the filtered wrenches in addition to the unfiletered ones published by `PlanarFoldingAssemblyBasePlugin`
+- publishing the filtered wrenches in addition to the unfiletered ones published by `ControllerBase`

-In order to write an admittance controller derived from this base class, substitute the steps 1 and 2 in the instructions to derive from `PlanarFoldingAssemblyBasePlugin` with the following steps
+In order to write an admittance controller derived from this base class, substitute the steps 1 and 2 in the instructions to derive from `ControllerBase` with the following steps

 1. Create a new class deriving from `AdmittanceControllerBase` (see the [`VerticalForceAdmittanceController`](src/vertical_force_admittance_controller.cpp) for an example)
 2. Implement the controller behaviour by overriding the `admittanceControllerLoad` and `admittanceControllerUpdate` functions